Sovereign credit concerns, low interest rates reshaping world reserves

 At a global level, the weight of debt deemed as a safe haven against the total debt fell by more than 15 percent in the same period.

-“The increased creditworthiness and liquidity may lead investors to gradually recognise the suitability of such bonds for meeting their safety needs, thus contributing to an increase in supply.”
+“The increased creditworthiness and liquidity may lead investors to gradually recognize the suitability of such bonds for meeting their safety needs, thus contributing to an increase in supply.”